 In San Diego, a detailed bid should also include price options for slate versus terracotta (or other heat-deflecting materials).
 Any time a contractor is being mysterious about how they will bill for an item you should ask more questions before agreeing.

-Just because you’ve seen the same roofing flyer 100 times at your local Better Buzz doesn’t mean that’s the contractor you should choose — but a roofing contractor with a history in San Diego is a good sign.
+Just because you’ve seen the same flyer 100 times at your local Better Buzz doesn’t mean that’s the contractor you should choose.
+Though, a roofing contractor with a history in San Diego is a good sign.
 San Diego roofing contractors understand that a Santee homeowner is going to have unique heat concerns and that an Alpine homeowner may have specific questions about how smoke from regional fires could affect their roof tiles.

 A good local roof contractor will also know that beach dwellers should avoid metal on their roofs because salt water and aluminum don’t mix.
 How long has your potential roofer been working in San Diego?
 City knowledge can translate to a much better experience for you as a homeowner and a superior end product.